SacRT Celebrates 50 Years

 50th Anniversary Events

-To honor our history and, most importantly, to say “thank you” to all of you who we serve, we’ll be holding pop-up events at light rail stations and transit center throughout the month of April 2023.
+To honor our history and, most importantly, to say "thank you" to all of you who we serve, SacRT held pop-up events at light rail stations and transit center throughout the month of April and May 2023.

 We plan to continue celebrating our 50th Anniversary throughout the year and plan to hold larger community events in the coming months to showcase our new low-floor light rail trains.